stefanhans/distributed-contexting/intro/PITCHME.md

 ### Reasons for understanding the digitalisation paradigm

-- be a winner after digitalisation changed our lives |
+- succeed the digitalisation challenge |
-- doing what you love with existential protection |
+- gained freedom with existential protection |
-- being creative in a bigger construction of free teams |
+- being creative and working with free teams |
-- some participation on making the world a better place |
+- participate on making the world a better place |

 ### ... but that's a bit too optimistic